 * the Geneva Convention on Road Traffic, 1949; the Vienna Convention on Road Traffic, 1968

 Only driving licenses from the United Kingdom, the Faroe Islands, Switzerland or Japan may under certain circumstances be exchanged for a Swedish one.

 Exchanging driving licences issued in Switzerland or Japan

-A Swiss or Japanese driving licence may be exchanged for a Swedish licence.
+A driving licence issued in United Kingdom, the Faroe Islands, Switzerland or Japan may be exchanged for a Swedish licence.
 To be able to exchange the licence, you must meet the personal and medical requirements for a Swedish driving licence and be a permanent resident in Sweden.
 Find out more about permanent residency below.